frameworklori/LORI-DICR-PUBLIC-/LORI-DICE/README.md

 - `Example_Cases.md` - Public examples of dual interpretation and convergence
 - `Ethics_Position.md` - Ethical stance and responsible-use boundaries

+## Origin Statement

+LORI-DICE is part of the LORI Ethical System.

+This framework reflects an ongoing effort to define how AI systems should balance interpretation freedom with decision responsibility.

+The structure, naming, and conceptual direction are part of the LORI Semantic Sovereignty approach, which emphasizes:

+- Traceable reasoning
+- Responsible convergence
+- Human-aligned decision boundaries

+This repository presents a public conceptual layer only.

 ## License Note

 © 2026 LORI Ethical System.
 All rights reserved unless otherwise specified.